-A limited number of single and double occupancy residence hall rooms, with board included, will be available.
-All rooms are equipped with private baths and contain their own adjustable heating/air-conditioning units.
-Room fees include meal costs, Sunday dinner through Friday lunch in Allen Dining Hall.
-Check-in starts Sunday June 24, and check-out is on Friday June 29.
+There are three campus housing options available during the week of the conference.
+Room fees include meal costs; Sunday dinner through Friday lunch in Allen Dining Hall.
+Check-in starts Sunday June 23, and check-out is on Friday June 28.

-- Single Rooms: Will be available at a rate $300
+- *Single: Will be available at a rate of $300

-- Double Rooms: Will be available at a rate $275 per person
+- *Double: Will be available at a rate of $275 per person

 Stay in Winchester

 Shenandoah University Please email email@example.com for a list of local accommodations.

 Several hotels and motels are within easy walking distance of the University.
 More information will be provided upon request.

 Dr. Karen Huff

 Dr. Karen Huff is the coordinator of the elementary education program at Shenandoah University.
 In addition to teaching at the university level, she has taught elementary and nursery children and has also conducted numerous workshops for parent groups and in-service training.